ghostidle/GPT-3-Prompt-Collection/README.md

 # Ghost Idle Promopt list for GPT-3
-This is a collection of prompts for GPT-3 these can bused with CHAT GPT.
+This is a collection of prompts for GPT-3 these can also be used with CHAT GPT.

+Please note this is a W.I.P and will be updated as more information comes in.

 # Section:

-WIP

-#Socials
+# Socials

    You can follow me on Tiktok, Youtube and Twitter